-Mr. Masters was born in Moses Lake, Washington, and then wandered to various places with his military family.
-He is married to Kara Masters, a litigation attorney in Seattle, who was also a judicial clerk for several appellate court judges.
+Ken was born in Moses Lake, Washington, and then wandered to various places with his military family.
+He is married to Kara Masters, who is Of Counsel to Masters Law Group, and was also a judicial clerk for several appellate court judges.
 They met in law school.
 Ken was a Teaching Assistant for Kara's Constitutional Law class, but she married him anyway.